Twitter Has A Lot To Say About Frank Ocean's Skin-Care Routine

 Advertisement

-The Blonde singer has done something that girlfriends, mothers, and beauty editors have been trying to accomplish for years: get men interested in moisturising.
+The Blonde singer has done something that girlfriends, mothers, and beauty editors have been trying to accomplish for years: get men interested in moisturizing.
 Shortly after the interview went live, the fellas took to Twitter to announce their 2019 skin-care goals.
 "Frank Ocean just dropped his skin-care routine.
-Fellas we staying moisturised all 2019," wrote one user.
+Fellas we staying moisturized all 2019," wrote one user.

 The only thing I care about this morning is Frank Ocean’s opinion on how men don’t pay enough attention to their skin.
 He’s out here riding for night creams!
 We have no choice but to stan!— Michael. (@yosoymichael) January 10, 2019